Misterhex/ApplyJobAtSeekAU/README.md

 SeekAU
 ======

-automate applying of jobs at seek.com.au
+automate applying of jobs at www.seek.com.au , an austrialian job portal.

+i am using f# and .net selenium.